hudson-and-thames/mlfinlab/docs/source/implementations/codependence.rst

 This module consists two functions that generate the following:

-1. **Dependence Matrix** to compute dependence of a given matrix using various codependence method like Mutual Information, Variation of Information and Distance Correlation.
+1. **Dependence Matrix** to compute dependence of a given matrix using various codependence method like Mutual Information, Variation of Information, Distance Correlation, Spearman's Rho, GPR distance, and GNPR distance.
 2. **Distance Matrix** can used to compute distance of a given matrix using various metrics like angular, squared angular and absolute angular.

 .. note::

    MlFinLab makes use of these functions in the clustered feature importance.

+   The Spearman's Rho, GPR distance, and GNPR distance are described in the **Codependence by Marti** section of the docs.

 Implementation
 **************